mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-14"></a>
 [Back to top](#top)
 ## FL-14 -- Rep. Kathy Castor (D)
+### Committees
+Kathy Castor is the #11 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016